 (1) Subject-related assessment which results in a fail or which is considered a fail may be repeated twice.
 Registration according to § 11 (1) is considered to be conditional registration for the corresponding repeat exam.
-In a repeat exam, only assessment given a grade lower than "sufficient" (4.0) in the first exam may be repeated; the grades given for the other pieces of assessment in the first exam are taken into account in the calculation of the grade.
+In a repeat exam, only assessment given a grade lower than "sufficient" (4.0) in the previous exam may be repeated; the grades given for the other pieces of assessment in the previous exam are taken into account in the calculation of the grade.

-(2) The repeat exam must be taken in the semester following the fail in the first exam, or at the latest in the semester after that; it is usually conducted within the time and content framework of the scheduled regular exams.
+(2) The repeat exam must be taken - in observance of any deadlines set out in the exam regulations for the Master's examination - in the same semester or in the semester following the fail in the first exam or at the latest in the semester after that; it is usually conducted within the time and content framework of the scheduled regular exams.
 Failure to re-sit a failed exam will result in a grade of "insufficient" (5.0) unless the failure to re-sit was not the fault of the student.